 WordPress is a one-size-fits-all content management system (CMS) that dominates its contenders by a large margin.
-It started as a simple blogging platform, but WordPress became a behemoth used by billions of users in no more than two decades.
+It started as a simple blogging platform, but later became a behemoth used by billions of users in no more than two decades.
 Love or hate it, WordPress streamlined the growth of small and mid-size online businesses.
 The platform makes it easy to publish content and attract customers through content marketing.

 WordPress turned into the preferred platform for many other projects.
 It’s suitable for running portfolios, online stores, charity projects, Saas & business websites, and magazine news.
 Under these circumstances, it’s there room for WordPress improvement?
 Is there any area where WordPress falls short?